English overseas possessions in the Wars of the Three Kingdoms: Virginia

-On March 24, 1655, Heamans fired on sloops and boats heading toward his ship, forcing their retreat.
-Heamans then ordered an armed sloop to bar their escape by blocking Spa Creek, the inlet of the Severn to which Stone's forces had retreated.
-On March 25, after Fuller retrieved the only Commonwealth flag in the colony for use as his colors in battle, the forces met on Horn Point, with Fuller's forces driving Stone's small force to the end of the peninsula.
-In less than one half hour, the battle was over, with 17 of Stone's forces being killed and 32 wounded, including Stone.
-Only two of Fuller's force were killed.
-This event was marked as the Battle of the Severn.

-Stone surrendered after he was promised mercy.
-Following hostilities, however, the war council issued death sentences for Stone and nine others.
-Four of the prisoners were executed, but the remainder were saved when the women of Providence begged that their lives be spared.

-The primarily Puritan assembly retained powers until April 27, 1658, when proprietorship was restored to Lord Baltimore, religious freedom was ensured, and an agreement of general amnesty was entered into.
-Thus, in the end, Lord Baltimore not only retained his lands and powers, but was able to avoid the grisly fate of many of his contemporaries in England during this time.
-The proprietor appointed Josias Fendall to succeed Stone as governor for his loyalty during the battle.

-Governor Fendall soon had a falling out with Lord Baltimore and led a bloodless revolution in 1659 known as Fendall's Rebellion whereby he and Fuller reorganized Maryland's government to resemble the Commonwealth's.
-The proprietorship and the assembly's upper house was abolished.
-However, the Restoration of Charles II in 1660 forced Fendall into exile and restored the proprietorship.

 After the death of Governor Samuel Matthews, Virginia's House of Burgesses reelected the royalist William Berkeley in 1659.
-Thus, in the view of historian Robert Beverley, Jr. writing in 1705, Virginia colony "was the last of all the King's Dominions that submitted to the Usurpation, and afterwards the first that cast it off".
+Thus, in the view of historian Robert Beverley, Jr. writing in 1705, the Virginia colony "was the last of all the King's Dominions that submitted to the Usurpation, and afterwards the first that cast it off".
 Many of the First Families of Virginia trace their founding to this time period and not the actual first days of the colony.
+As a reward for its loyalty, Charles II gave Virginia the epithet "Old Dominion".
 He awarded a group of his faithful supporters the rights to found a new colony just south of Virginia, to be called Carolina after his father (its capital would be called Charleston).
 This was established by a nucleus of Bermudian families and new emigrants from England, who sailed from Bermuda under the same Independent William Sayle who had led the Parliamentarian and Puritan exiles from Bermuda to the Bahamas during the war.